Skip to Content

 Projected Pairings

-If the organizer has enabled projected pairings, a Projected Pairings tab appears on the public tournament page before the event starts.
-Projected pairings show what Round 1 matchups would look like based on current registrations.
+If the organizer has enabled projected pairings, a Projected Pairings tab appears on the public tournament page.
+Projected pairings show estimated matchups based on current registrations, so players can see who they may face before the event starts.

 They are: